Stochastic nonlinear wave dynamics on compact surfaces: Functional calculus and semi-classical pseudo-differential calculus

 \subsection{Functional calculus}

-We finally move on to the definition and the local description in terms of $\Psi$DOs of some operators used to describe the stochastic objects and to construct the Sobolev and Besov spaces needed to measure them.
+We finally move onto the definition and the local description in terms of $\Psi$DOs of some operators used to describe the stochastic objects and to construct the Sobolev and Besov spaces needed to measure them.